sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 echo '{"name": "backup_mysql", "ttl": 25200, "output": "failed to backup mysql", "status": 1}' | nc localhost 3030
 {{< /highlight >}}

-## Creating events using the StatsD listener
+## Creating monitoring events using the StatsD listener

 Sensu agents include a listener to send [StatsD][21] metrics to the event pipeline.
 By default, Sensu agents listen on UDP socket 8125 (TCP on Windows systems) for messages that follow the [StatsD line protocol][21] and send metric events for handling by the Sensu backend.